Skip to content

 Två flickor med ryggen mot betraktaren tittar ut genom ett fönster mot en sjö där solen glittrar i vattnet.

 Nordic Moments showcases one of the Nordic region’s largest collections of historical photography.
 Through a changing display of images, the exhibition offers personal and cultural perspectives on life in the Nordic countries.
-Opening 17 October 2025.

 Spotlight on the Photo Collections

-The Nordiska Museet holds around six million photographs – an extraordinary collection documenting life, work, housing, traditions and everyday moments across Sweden and the Nordic region, from the late 19th century to today.
+The Nordiska Museet holds around six million photographs – an extraordinary collection documenting life, work, housing, traditions and everyday moments across Sweden and the Nordic region, from the mid-19th century to today.
 These images are a unique resource for understanding how people have lived, shaped, and shared their environments through time.

 Until now, only a small fraction of the archive has been shown – inside or outside the museum.